5 Do's and Don'ts for Hosting Holiday Parties

 Ideas for perfect hangout spots:

-Appeal to your guests with appetizers or snacks in these areas.
-A cozy candlelit setting and bite-sized snacks placed just out of reach of the kitchen can help steer conversations away from the food prep zone.
-The layout of your home can work for you, directing guests toward where they can comfortably chat and make connections.
+Provide guests with appetizers or snacks in these areas.
+A cozy, candlelit setting and bite-sized snacks placed just out of reach of the kitchen can help steer conversations away from the food prep zone.

-4. Don’t go beyond your comfort zone and try that complicated gourmet recipe from Pinterest.
+4. Don’t go beyond your comfort zone and attempt that complicated gourmet recipe from Pinterest.

 Do: Stick with what you know and make it easy on yourself.